baens/blog.baens.net/content/posts/add-tests-to-jaxrs-setup.md

 This is intended only for IntelliJ.
 I will try and test Eclipse here soon and report back but I've honestly haven't touched that in years.

-# HTTP Test: Verify end point returns 200
+# HTTP Tests

-One of the very first tests I write when creating end points is that I can get a 200 back from the end point and get JSON back.
-This test will be my happy path test, so it should always pass.
+One of the very first tests I write when creating end points is that I can get a 200 back from the end point and get JSON back as the content-type.
+These tests will be my happy path test, so it should always pass.
 As requirements grow for this end point I will go back and add things that may be required to make this test pass by default.
 This is what these tests may look like:

 ```kotlin
 class `HTTP HelloWorldResource should` : JerseyTest(Application()) {